zingolabs/zingolib/README.md

 This will launch the interactive prompt.
 Type `help` to get a list of commands.

 ## Notes:
-* If you want to run your own server, please see [zingo lightwalletd](https://github.com/zingolabs/lightwalletd), and then run `./zingo-cli --server http://127.0.0.1:9067`
+* If you want to run your own server, please see [zcash lightwalletd](https://github.com/zcash/lightwalletd), and then run `./zingo-cli --server http://127.0.0.1:9067`
 * The log file is in `~/.zcash/zingo-wallet.debug.log`.
 Wallet is stored in `~/.zcash/zingo-wallet.dat`
 * Currently, the default, hard-coded `lightwalletd` server is https://lwdv3.zecwallet.co:443/.
 To change this, you can modify line 25 of `lib/src/lightclient/lightclient_config.rs`